bhargav119/Kubeadm-HA-k8-cluster/devops-shack-HA-K8-cluster.md

 ### Step 1: Prepare the Load Balancer Node

+   **what is HAProxy:**
    HAProxy in a Kubernetes (K8s) cluster created with Kubeadm helps balance incoming API requests across multiple master nodes.
 It acts as a load balancer for the Kubernetes API server, ensuring high availability and fault tolerance.
 By distributing traffic evenly, HAProxy prevents any single master node from becoming a bottleneck.
 If one master node fails, HAProxy reroutes traffic to the remaining healthy nodes, keeping the cluster operational.
 This setup enhances the reliability and uptime of the Kubernetes control plane.

 1. **Install HAProxy:**
    ```bash